-An unspecified, nonobstructive, individual consciousness that underlies all cognition, cognizes the same objects as the cognitions it underlies, but is a non-determining cognition of what appears to it and lacks clarity of its objects.
+(1) An unspecified, nonobstructive, individual consciousness that underlies all cognition, cognizes the same objects as the cognitions it underlies, but is a non-determining cognition of what appears to it and lacks clarity of its objects.
 It carries the karmic legacies of karma and the mental impressions of memories, in the sense that they are imputations on it.
-According to Gelug, it is asserted only by the Chittamatra system; according to non-Gelug, asserted by both the Chittamatra and Madhyamaka systems.
-In the Chittamatra system it has truly established existence, in the Madhyamaka systems it lacks such existence.
+With these defining characteristics, it is asserted only by the Chittamatra tenet system and, according to this system, it has truly established existence.
+(2) For the usage of this term in the Madhyamaka systems by Karma Kagyu, see "dividing consciousness alaya."

 J. Hopkins: MInd-basis-of-all